-Faiz Colorful Bandhani Shawl
+Faiz Colorful Bandhani Shawl One of a Kind

 Handmade scarf using ancient bandhani, tie-dye and screen print techniques to create unique work of art.